Fadil-Tao/Fadil-Tao/README.md

 ##  About me
 - 🔭 I’m an Undergraduate Computer Science Students
-- 🌱 Enjoying software engineering
+- 🌱 Enjoys software engineering
+- Want to learn cloud and infra
+- Definitely not a venti fans

 <!--START_SECTION:waka-->